 - Help all of your colleagues and friends by crafting messages with a well-crafted and descriptive subject.

 - Be very critical of images that may also be hyperlinked.

 - If you feel like you have been hacked, you might have been.
 Ask someone for help.

-- Should you be prompted to log on at any point–be concerned–this is a huge red flag.
+- Should you be prompted to log in at any point—be concerned—this is a huge red flag.
 Stop, and throw your computer out the window.